nglasl/silverstripe-extensible-search/README.md

     - 'ExtensibleSearchExtension'
 ```

-Using this, to display the search form that users interact with:
+Using this, to display the search form that users interact with (from your template):

 ```php
 $SearchForm